Distressed Debt

 Distressed structured credit — including non-performing and re-performing residential and commercial mortgage-backed securities, CDOs and CLOs trading at significant discounts to par, and esoteric asset-backed securities backed by impaired collateral pools — shares many of the analytical characteristics of corporate distressed debt but replaces single-company analysis with pool-level default, loss, and cash flow modeling.
 The MBS, RMBS, CMBS, CDO, and CLO entries in this guide address those markets directly.

 Sovereign distressed debt — the obligations of national governments that have defaulted or are expected to default on their external obligations — involves an analytical and legal framework that differs fundamentally from corporate bankruptcy.
 Sovereign borrowers cannot file for bankruptcy, and the enforcement of sovereign debt obligations depends on contract law, international treaty frameworks, and the political dynamics of creditor negotiations that have no parallel in domestic corporate restructuring.
-Corvid's experience in sovereign debt across more than eighty countries, including the pricing of obligations of sanctioned nations and the valuation of sovereign debt in situations of significant financial stress, is addressed in the Sovereign, Supranational, and Agency entry in this guide.

 Distressed real estate debt — including non-performing mortgage loans, mezzanine debt on impaired properties, and preferred equity interests in distressed real estate platforms — combines elements of corporate distressed analysis with real estate valuation and property-level cash flow modeling.
-That intersection is addressed in the MBS, CMBS, and Sale Leaseback entries.

 The Role of Advisors — Investment Banks, Restructuring Firms, and Legal Counsel